NunoSempere/rosenrot-browser/README.md

 ### Installation and usage

-You can see detailed instructions [here](./user-scripts/debian-12/), for Debian 12 in particular—though they should generalize easily to other distributions.
+You can see detailed instructions [here](./user-scripts/debian-12/), for Debian 12/Ubuntu 24 and 25.

 The general steps are to install dependencies, and then